zestian56/vehicles-list/README.md

-# Car List Admin
+# Vehicles List Admin

-Car list project made with Nodejs for the backend and React for the frontend.
+Vehicles list project made with Nodejs for the backend and React for the frontend.
 Both projects are on their folder.

 ## Features